uvishere/windots/readme.md

 > Under _**active development**_, expect changes.
 Existing configuration files will be overwritten.
 Please make a backup of any files you wish to keep before proceeding.

 1. Clone the repository to your preferred location.
+2. Run the `Install.ps1` script first
-2. Run `Setup.ps1` from an elevated PowerShell prompt.
+3. Run `Setup.ps1` from an elevated PowerShell prompt.

 ## 🤝 Contributing
 Pull requests and issues are welcome.
 If you have any questions or suggestions, please open an issue or reach out to me on [Twitter](https://twitter.com/scott_mckendry).